What is dual credit?

 Can you guarantee the credit will transfer to Kolbe Academy?

-This cannot be guaranteed until we see the official transcript, but you should not anticipate problems transferring college courses to Kolbe Academy.
+This cannot be guaranteed until we see the official transcript, however, you should not anticipate problems transferring college courses to Kolbe Academy.
 It is best to include course information on your student's course registration - or add it using a Course Change Request Form, located in your Kolbe Portal account under the "Registration" tab, - to prevent any unpleasant surprises.
 Your Family Advisor will be happy to review courses to confirm the credit type and suitability of a course for dual credit with Kolbe Academy.
 Please provide your advisor with a link to the course in the college's catalog for initial review.
 If a link is not available, please provide the: Institution Name, Course Title, & Course Description.
 Once we receive official (signed) transcripts, we will do an evaluation of the credits to be transferred.*

 *Note: If using a college course to fulfill one of our awards, you must receive pre-approval in writing from our Academic Services Director.
 Your Family Advisor will coordinate this approval at your request.